 Standing rules contain details about the day-to-day operations of a PTA.
 These rules have no mandatory wording and contain content dictated by your PTA’s specific needs.
-For PTAs who want to adopt new or amend existing standing rules, Texas PTA has provided Sample Standing Rules to assist you.
+For PTAs who want to adopt new or amend existing standing rules, Texas PTA has provided Sample Standing Rules to assist you with the process.

 Adopting New or Amending Existing Standing Rules

-Form a committee of experienced and knowledgeable members who understand the inner-workings of your PTA.
-The committee will review your PTA’s Standing Rules and propose any desired changes to your executive board and membership.
-It is important to review both the bylaws and standing rules together to ensure that no conflicts are created with any new proposals.
+- Form a committee of experienced and knowledgeable members who understand the inner-workings of your PTA.
+The committee will review your PTA’s Standing Rules and propose any desired changes to your executive board and PTA membership.

+- It is important to review both the bylaws and standing rules together to ensure that no conflicts are created with any new proposals.
 Provide each committee member with a copy of the:

-☐ They are not in conflict with nor repeat any item in the bylaws; and
+c.
+They are not in conflict with nor repeat any item in the bylaws

-☐ They follow Texas PTA procedures and guidelines.
+d.
+They follow Texas PTA procedures and guidelines

-The new or amended standing rules are not effective until your PTA receives a stamped, approved copy, signed by the Texas PTA President.
-The average turnaround time for the Standing Rules to be approved and returned to your PTA is 4-6 weeks.
+Please note: The new or amended standing rules are not effective until your PTA receives a stamped, approved copy that is signed by the Texas PTA President back from the Texas PTA State Office.